siddhartha-gadgil/DeptWeb/_auto-seminars/2009/2009-10-19-dr-hemangi-shah.md

 date: 2009-10-19
 speaker: "Dr. Hemangi Shah, IISc."
 title: "Buseman functions in a harmonic manifold"
 time: "4:00 p.m."
-venue: "Lecture Hall - III, Dept. of Mathematics"
+time: "Lecture Hall - III, Dept. of Mathematics"
 ---
 For a noncompact complete and simply connected harmonic manifold M, we prove the analyticity of Busemann functions on M. This is the